lotusnprod/lotus-manuscript/manuscript.md

 ![**Blueprint of the LOTUS initiative.** Data undergo a four-stage process: (1) Harmonization, (2) Processing, (3) Validation and (4) Dissemination.
 The process was designed to incorporate future contributions (5), either by the addition of new data from within Wikidata (a) or new sources (b) or *via* curation of existing data (c).
 The figure is available under CC0 license at [https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_blueprint.svg](https://commons.wikimedia.org/wiki/File:Lotus_initiative_1_blueprint.svg).](images/workflow.svg "Workflow"){#fig:workflow width="100%"}

 By design, this iterative process fosters community participation, essential to efficiently document NP occurrences.
-All stages of the workflow are described on the git sites of the LOTUS initiative at [https://github.com/lotusnprod](https://github.com/lotusnprod) and [https://github.com/lotusnprod/LOTUSweb](https://github.com/lotusnprod/LOTUSweb) and in the [methods](#Methods).
+All stages of the workflow are described on the git sites of the LOTUS initiative at [https://github.com/lotusnprod](https://github.com/lotusnprod) and in the [methods](#Methods).
 At the time of writing, 700,000+ LOTUS entries contained a curated chemical structure, biological organism and reference and were available on both Wikidata and LNPN.
-As the LOTUS data volume is expected to increase over time, a frozen (as of 2021-05-23), tabular version of this dataset with its associated metadata is made available at [https://osf.io/eydjs/](https://osf.io/eydjs/).
+As the LOTUS data volume is expected to increase over time, a frozen (as of 2021-05-23), tabular version of this dataset with its associated metadata is made available at [https://osf.io/eydjs](https://osf.io/eydjs).

 ### Data Harmonization